EllieChen-Git/frontend-pricing-portal-ERN/README.md

 **Application and Data**

 - **JavaScript**: A high-level, just-in-time compiled, multi-paradigm programming language that conforms to the ECMAScript specification.
 - **React**: A JavaScript library for building user interfaces.
 - **MongoDB**: A cross-platform document-oriented (non-relational) database program.
 - **Express**: A web application framework for Node.js.
 - **Node**: An open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a browser.
 - **Amazon S3**: A service offered by Amazon Web Services that provides object storage through a web service interface.

-- **HTML5**: A software solution stack that defines the properties and behaviours of web page content by implementing a markup-based pattern to it.
+- **HTML5**: A software solution stack that defines the properties and behaviors of web page content by implementing a markup-based pattern to it.
 - **CSS3**: A style sheet language used for describing the presentation of a document written in a markup language like HTML.

 **Utilities**

 - **Balsamiq**: A mockup tool for wireframing.
 - **Trello**: A web-based Kanban-style list-making application.
 - **Pinterest**: A tool to store images for ideas of mood board.

 **Developer Operations**

 - **GIT**: A free and open version control system.

-- **GitHub**: A platform for source control.
+- **GitHub** A platform for source control.

-- **GitKraken**: A Git GUI client for Windows, Mac and Linux.
+- **GitKraken**: A Git GUI client for Windows, Mac, and Linux.
 It helps developers become more productive and efficient with Git.
 - **Heroku**: A platform for deploying our application.
 - **JEST**: A delightful JavaScript Testing Framework with a focus on simplicity.

 **Business Tools**

-- **Slack**: A cloud-based proprietary instant messaging platform for communication within team and with client.
+- **Slack**: A cloud-based proprietary instant messaging platform for communication within the team and with the client.
 - **Google Docs**: A tool for documentation collaboration.

 ---